globalw/ragflow/docs/references/faq.md

 ![](https://github.com/infiniflow/ragflow/assets/93570324/8cfb6fa4-8a97-415d-b9fa-b6f405a055f3)

-### 4. How to run RAGFlow with a locally deployed LLM?
+### 4. How to run Tessi ai. with a locally deployed LLM?

 You can use Ollama to deploy local LLM.
 See [here](https://github.com/infiniflow/ragflow/blob/main/docs/guides/deploy_local_llm.md) for more information.

 ### 5. How to link up ragflow and ollama servers?

-- If RAGFlow is locally deployed, ensure that your RAGFlow and Ollama are in the same LAN.
+- If Tessi ai. is locally deployed, ensure that your Tessi ai. and Ollama are in the same LAN.
 - If you are using our online demo, ensure that the IP address of your Ollama server is public and accessible.

-### 6. How to configure RAGFlow to respond with 100% matched results, rather than utilizing LLM?
+### 6. How to configure Tessi ai. to respond with 100% matched results, rather than utilizing LLM?

 1. Click **Knowledge Base** in the middle top of the page.
 2. Right click the desired knowledge base to display the **Configuration** dialogue.